 Oxford Dictionaries defines stress as “a state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”
 Everyone is very familiar with experiencing stressful events in their life.
 Stress occurs every day and comes in various forms.
 Stress from trying to juggle family, work, friends, and school commitments can be overwhelming.
 Stress can also develop from issues like health, money, and relationships.

 Quite often we are asked what makes Cognitive FX unique in relation to clinics that have a background in functional neurology, including Brain Plasticity Centers.
 Here we review 8 key ways we are unique.
 1- Our key founders have a degree in neuroscience or have been to medical school.
-Two of our founders hold a PhD and one of our founders is an MD.
+Two of our founders hold a PhD and two of our founders is an MD.
 The founders brought together a team of multidisciplinary accredited therapists and trainers, each in their own discipline, to standardize a unique imaging and treatment protocol to effectively treat post-concussion symptoms.
 This includes neuroscientists, speech-language pathologists, psychologists, athletic trainers, licensed massage therapists, occupational therapists, and other professionals.
 2- The thing that makes us the most unique is our objective imaging.
-Functional Neurocognitive Imaging (fNCI) looks at over 60 regions of the brain and gives you a clear view of which brain regions are working correctly and which ones are not working as they should.
+Functional Neurocognitive Imaging (fNCI) looks at different regions of the brain and gives you a clear view of which brain regions are working correctly and which ones are not working as they should.
 This imaging is looking directly at your brain, not at any other parts of the body.
 When a doctor only looks at symptoms to try to figure out what is going on in the brain, things can be missed or misdiagnosed.
 The fact that we treat the source of symptoms rather than the symptoms alone is very important.
 This empowers our multidisciplinary therapists and trainers to have a clear direction and create a plan to help you make significant improvements.